-SOLVED: Mac won't Boot after High Sierra Update
+SOLVED: Mac Won't Boot After High Sierra Update

 Upgrading to High Sierra has left many users unsatisfied with common complaints about security flaws, slow system, frequent system freezes and so on.
-There are also complaints w.r.t installation errors such as Mac won't boot after installation, Mac grey screen of death error or getting stuck on the installation screen for hours etc. In this article, let us discuss about methods to fix ‘Mac not booting after a High Sierra upgrade’ error.
+There are also complaints w.r.t installation errors such as Mac won't boot after installation, Mac grey screen of death error or getting stuck on the installation screen for hours, etc. In this article, let us discuss methods to fix ‘Mac not booting after a High Sierra upgrade’ error.
 Before you proceed with the fixes, make sure to backup / recover data from your un-bootable Mac using Remo Recover, as there are chances of losing your data.
 Read on to learn about simple and effective solutions to resolve this problem.

 Note: You might also face a situation where your Macbook screen goes black but is still running.
 If you have faced this issue and are curious to know how to fix it.
 Then go through this article to find out how to fix black screen on Mac issue.